SupreetiKumari/task2/coptask2/Readme.md

 ## Timing analysis of different implementations

 Range of matrix sizes considered: 100 to 1000<br/>
-The mean and standard deviations of time taken by the 3 implemenattions are as follows:<br/>
+The mean and standard deviations of time taken by the 3 implementations are as follows:<br/>

 #### 1. Pthread